AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/02-Perceptron/02-chapter2.markdown

 A neuron, as contained in all eumetozoa brains, is a specialized cell that transmits electrochemical stimulation using an axon to other neurons.
 Eumetazoans are a major group of animals in the _Five Kingdoms_ classification, which includes mammals.

-A neuron, as contained in a mammal brain, is a specialized cell that transmits electrochemical stimulation along its *axon* to other neurons.
+A neuron is a specialized cell that transmits electrochemical stimulation along its *axon* to other neurons.
 A neuron receives this nerve impulse via a *dendrite*.
 Since the early age of computers scientists have tried to produce a computational model of a neuron.
 The perceptron was one of the first models to mimic the behavior of a neuron.

 This chapter plays two essential roles in this book.
 First, it presents the notion of perceptron, a fundamental model on which neural networks are built.
 Second, it provides a gentle introduction to the Pharo programming language.